quakelive-server-standards/quakelive-server-standards/_myservers/README.md

     image: redis
     restart: always
     volumes:
-      - redis:/data # uses a Docker volumne by default
+      - redis:/data # uses a Docker volume by default
 volumes:
   redis:
 ```

 The section `services` defines two services `duel1` and `redis`.
-The first one is the Quake Live server.
+The first one a Quake Live dedicated server.
 The second one is the Redis database as demanded by minqlx.
-While you leave the redis service as it is, we will have a deeper look into the Quake Live server definition.

-There are three places which are interesting.
+In such a service definition you compose its configuration by defining ports, setting environment variables and mounting single files or hole directories into the resulting Docker container.

+We will explain the `ports` and the `environment` section below.

+In the `volumes` section you compose a configuration by mounting configuration files from your computer into the correct place of the Quake Live dedicated server installation inside the Docker container.
+The part before the colon denotes a file or directory on your computer and the one after the location inside the Docker container.
+Files or directories mounted like this will appear to the Quake Live server as a natural part of its file system.
+You can also refer to the [Docker documentation](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes) for more information.

-- `ports`: Definition of the exposed ports
+### Setup the ports
-- `environment`: Definition of server specific values
-- `volumes`: Linking of different configuration files into the Quake Live server's working directory

-### Ports

 A Quake Live server uses three ports.